MiraiSubject/LazerPlayer/README.md

 Currently this program pretends to be osu!lazer to get access to the database.

+While I made this using the osu!lazer API, the chance still exists that the database will throw a fit.
+If you encounter any such issues while using this program, I recommend you reset your database and start from scratch again.

 ## Licence

 LazerPlayer's code is licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.